 The aim of this guide is to aid the tramper (walker, backpacker, hiker) of moderate fitness who is going on a particular trip for the first time.
 A few trips are simple road-end walks, but the majority are tramping trips that need boots, pack, and the usual tramping gear.
-The region covered is the Tararua Forest Park and its foothills; bounded roughly by the main roads along the Wairarapa and Horowhenua; the Akatarawa–Waikanae road; the Manawatu Gorge and the Remutaka Hill.
+The region covered is the Tararua Forest Park and its foothills; bounded roughly by the main roads along the Wairarapa and Horowhenua; the Akatarawa–Waikanae road; the Manawatu Gorge and the Remutaka Hill road.

 Trips are graded according to the difficulty of navigation – not fitness.
 Comments on trip length/fitness follow lower down.